< BACK

 The Residencies

-Hawthornden Foundation offers residencies at Casa Ecco for seven months of the year.
+Hawthornden Foundation offers residencies at Casa Ecco throughout the year.
 Writers are provided with three meals per day and private accommodations with a work space for a six-week stay.
-There are usually six writers in residence at any time, representing different disciplines and cultural backgrounds.
-The residency provides no monetary assistance to the writers, nor does it make any contribution towards traveling expenses.
+There are usually six–eight writers in residence at any time, representing different disciplines and cultural backgrounds.
+The residency provides a stipend to each writer, but does not provide any direct assistance arranging travel.
 As guests of the residency, the writers receive full room and board for the duration of their session.

 No demands are made on their time during the sessions.
 Nor are writers expected to give any account of their work.
 The aim is to provide a refuge from the distractions and duties of daily life to allow the writers to concentrate fully on their writing.

-While meals will be provided, including a daily evening meal in the dining room of the Casa, writers may elect not to attend organized meals, and may arrange readings or other entertainments amongst themselves, but there is no prescribed social activity at the Casa.
+While meals will be provided, including a daily evening meal in the dining room of the Casa, writers may elect not to attend organized meals, and may arrange readings or other entertainments amongst themselves, but there is no prescribed social activity.
 Wi-Fi is available at Casa Ecco.

 The residency is international in character and welcomes writers from all over the world.
-The residency is administered as a nonprofit, the mission of which is to foster creative writing in all languages, and creative writers of all kinds – poets, novelists, short-story writers, playwrights, scriptwriters, creative nonfiction writers, translators, etc. – are eligible for residencies.
+The residency is administered as a nonprofit, the mission of which is to foster creative writing in all languages, and creative writers of many kinds – poets, novelists, short-story writers, playwrights, scriptwriters, essayists, creative nonfiction writers, translators – are eligible for residencies.

 Casa Ecco Staff